-Principle 2: Clear horizontal procedures for governing national European integration process are established and enforced under the co-ordination of the responsible body.
+Principle 2: Clear horizontal procedures for governing the national European integration process are established and enforced under the co-ordination of the responsible body.

-- 1. The legislative and/or regulatory framework clearly defines and differentiates the powers, responsibilities and obligations of the different parties that carry out the integration function relevant to the phase of European Integration and is aligned with the general legal framework setting the basis for the work of the Government and the Administration. - 2.
-European integration co-ordination body(ies) have the authority and capacity to co-ordinate and plan the transposition and translation of the European Union acquis, European Union assistance and overall European integration policy. - 3.
-The European integration co-ordination unit is institutionalised, in the Office of the Prime Minister, in the Ministry of Foreign Affairs or as a separate body, and functions as part of the normal governing apparatus with the authority to facilitate conflict resolution. - 4.
-A firm mechanism is in place to ensure that co-ordination of general relations with the European Union is in line with overall European integration co-ordination.
+- 1. The legislative and/or regulatory framework clearly defines and differentiates the roles, responsibilities and obligations of the different government bodies that carry out the integration function relevant to the phase of EI.
+The legislative and institutional set-up governing the EI processes is aligned with the general legal framework setting the basis for the work of the government.
+The following critical functions of the EI are clearly established within the framework and fulfilled by the relevant institutions: - daily co-ordination of EI activities - planning of EI, including costing of reforms - monitoring the country preparation for the EI process - co-ordination of transposition of the acquis; - co-ordination of EU assistance - co-ordination of El-related negotiations. - 2.
+The EI co-ordinating body (or bodies) have the authority and capacity to co-ordinate and plan the transposition and translation of the acquis, EU assistance and overall EI policy. - 3.
+The EI co-ordination unit is institutionalised, in the office of the prime minister, in the ministry of foreign affairs or as a separate body, and functions as part of the normal governing apparatus, with the authority to facilitate conflict resolution. - 4.
+A firm mechanism is in place to ensure that co-ordination of general relations with the EU is in line with overall EI co-ordination.

-The methods used are qualitative assessments based on analyses of legislation and other documents, as well as interviews with staff from the EI body and ministries:
+The method used is qualitative assessments, based on analysis of legislation and other documents, as well as interviews with staff from the EI body and ministries:

-• Examine whether the legislative framework clearly sets out CoG responsibilities and whether these are followed in practice.
-Poorly defined responsibilities or functions, legal inconsistencies,

-- overlapping or contradicting mandates, or lack of necessary powers indicate an undefined or poorly defined legislative framework that could hamper co-ordination efforts. - Use in-depth interviews to examine how successfully the Government machinery handled key disagreements between institutions and assess the influence and role of the co-ordinating unit during those "critical junctures" compared with more routine/regular decisions.
-A limited or non-existent influence of the co-ordinating unit in the first set of decisions indicates limited institutionalisation. - Analyse the structure of the EI co-ordinating body(ies), the allocation of staff between departments and daily working practices to assess whether sufficient capacity exists to fulfil in practice the responsibilities conferred in the legislation.
+- Examine whether the legislative framework clearly sets out CoG responsibilities and whether these are followed in practice.
+Poorly defined responsibilities or functions, legal inconsistencies, overlapping or contradicting mandates, or lack of necessary powers indicate an undefined or poorly defined legislative framework that could hamper co-ordination efforts. - Use in-depth interviews to examine how successfully the government machinery handles key disagreements between institutions, and assess the influence and role of the co-ordinating unit during those critical junctures compared with more routine or regular decisions. - Analyse the structure of the EI co-ordinating body (or bodies), the allocation of staff between departments and daily working practices to assess whether sufficient capacity exists to fulfil in practice the responsibilities conferred in the legislation.

-- legislation (relevant laws, regulations, Government decisions) establishing EI principles and processes; - statutes of EI unit(s); statutes of other institutions fulfilling directly EI related roles; - interviews with the head of the EI body, the directors of its sub-structures and secretary generals of two line ministries; - records of meetings of administrative and political co-ordinating committees/commissions.
+- legislation (relevant laws, regulations, government decisions) establishing EI principles and processes; - statutes of the EI unit(s) and statutes of other institutions directly fulfilling EI-related roles; - interviews with the head of the EI body, the directors of its sub-structures and secretary generals of two line ministries; - records of meetings of administrative and political co-ordinating committees/commissions.